-Good water is as important for brewing tea as the tea itself.
+Good water is as essential for brewing tea as the tea itself.
 The ideal water for brewing tea is spring water.
-Tea is delicate and can be affected by water with too high a mineral count or too high a chlorine content.
+Tea is delicate and can be affected by water with too high a mineral count or a chlorine content.

 Most municipal waters fall into this category.
 The best way around this is to use a good water filter.
 I used this simple Brita filter for years.
 A Pur filter also works well to eliminate chlorine and reduce the mineral content just fine.

-On the other hand, soft or distilled water has little to no mineral content, which can leave the brewed tea tasting flat.
+On the other hand, soft or distilled water has little to no mineral content, leaving the brewed tea tasting flat.
 Some minerals are good.

 If you use well water, be aware of the pH level.
 Some well waters have a very high pH count, and ideally, you want a neutral pH as close to 7.0 as possible.

 I learned this one the hard way.
-My first co-packer for brewing MaryAnna's Tea was in upstate New York.
+My first co-packer for producing MaryAnna's Tea was in upstate New York.
 They only had well water, and we couldn't adjust the pH for proper bottling and had to buy hundreds of gallons of spring water to complete the production run!

 Water Temperature and Tea Brewing Times

-Green teas do better with shorter brewing times and lower water temperatures.
+Green teas do better with shorter infusion times and lower water temperatures.
 Most green teas and greener oolong teas taste best when brewed at temperatures 30° - 40° F below boiling point (180° - 170°F).

-Water temperature that is just below boiling (212°F) is ideal for black tea and oolong tea.
-Green tea is more delicate and requires a more delicate temperature.
+Water temperature below boiling (212°F) is ideal for black tea and oolong tea.
+Green tea is more delicate and requires a more mild temperature.

-Selecting the right water temperature for the specific tea type will bring out the desired characteristic flavors.
+Selecting the proper water temperature for the specific tea type will yield the desired characteristic flavors.

-If you want to be very precise, there are some excellent kettles with built-in thermometers for brewing tea.
-I like the Bonavita or the Cuisinart model because they both have a variable temperature and elegant design.
+If you want to be very precise, there are some excellent kettles with built-in thermometers for steeping tea.
+I like the Bonavita or the Cuisinart model because they have variable temperatures and elegant designs.

 A simple trick is to boil the water and let it sit for five minutes.
-In that amount of time, the approximate temperature will drop to the desired 180° F.
+The approximate temperature will drop to the desired 180° F in that amount of time.